panda-with-issues/fabulous-lady/README.md

 - `!occhiataccia [...player]`: (translates to *withering look*)

   Gives to the specified player a withering look.
-When the same player recieve the second withering look, that player lose, the round ends and game data stored by bot are reset.
+When the same player recieves the second withering look, that player lose, the round ends and game data stored by bot are reset.
 This reset doesn't includes `Fabulous.Deck`, `maxInsp`, and `maxWarns`.
-  >**Attention**: this command can be used only by the user marked as Fabulous Lady -- the one who most recently gave `!adunata`.
-If every other user try to call `!occhiataccia` it will have no effect and will be ignored.
+  >**Attention**: this command can only be used by the user marked as Fabulous Lady -- the one who most recently gave `!adunata`.
+If every other user try to call `!occhiataccia`, it will have no effect and will be ignored.

   > Mind that Lady-Fabulous doesn't check player names against chat partecipants nor perform any validation check on the input.
 Thus everything will be a valid player name.
 Please double-check the name that you're giving and be consistent in the whole round: *John* and *Jhon* will be two different players with different scores!
   >The max number of withering looks a player can recieve before loosing is set by `Fabulous.maxWarns` in `Fabulous.js` module.
   >This value can be changed in-game without modifying the source code, using the `!setMaxWarns` command.
 Learn more in the command spec.